evilpaper/frontend-interview-questions/README.md

 #### Answer: D

-Read more: <a href="https://whatthefuck.is/closure">What the fuck is a closure?</a> by Dan Abramov
+Read more: <a href="https://whatthefuck.is/closure">What the fuck is a closure?</a> by Dan Abramov.

 </p>
 </details>